The Griffin Family History: Cultural references

 The basic premise of the episode, as well as the design of Peter's panic room, are based on the film Panic Room.
 When Peter's Paleolithic ancestor is attempting to market the wheel, Brian tells him "You so money, you don't even know it", a reference to the film Swingers.
 His ancestor says "Let's party like it's 9" in reference to the Prince song "1999".
 The story of Nate Griffin, an ancestor of Peter, makes references to the first installment of Roots, as well as the LAPD's low-speed pursuit of O. J. Simpson following his wife's murder and the song "Hot for Teacher".
 Nate Griffin is a member of the tribe of Tootie-and-Blair, a reference to the sitcom The Facts of Life.
 The scene in which the slave ship captain is thrown overboard uses the song "Are You Ready for the Summer?" from the 1979 film Meatballs.
 The story about Peter's ancestor who was a silent film star is a spoof of Singin' in the Rain, as the girl in Singin' in the Rain did not have a good voice for the talking pictures.
 His speaking voice, deemed unacceptable for talkies, was a spoof of Bobcat Goldthwait.

 Reception

 "Untitled Griffin Family History" finished 49th in the weekly ratings for the week of May 8–14, 2006, with a Nielsen rating of 8.03.
-The episode received generally mixed to negative reviews from critics.
+The episode received generally mixed reviews from critics.
 In his review of the episode, Bob Sassone of TV Squad commented "All in all, a so-so episode.
 It started rather strong but got weaker as it went along".
 In his review of the Family Guy: Volume Four DVD, Michael Drucker of IGN stated "Untitled Griffin Family History" to be "as cliché as the tropes they're mocking".
 Despite this, John Viener, the writer of the episode was nominated for an Annie Award for Writing in an Animated Television Production.